kettoleon/spring-ai-sandbox/README.md

 Looks promising, but the function calling with llama 3.2 is still unreliable, so I parked it for now.
 Also, DeepSeek-r1 does not have function calling, so still parked.

-### Running Instructions

-Run the main application and observe what Helgar decides to do after waking up.

 ## Live Translate